charlesxucheng/aws-study-notes/practice-notes.md

 Lex - Advanced deep learning functionalities of automatic speech recognition (ASR) for converting speech to text, and natural language understanding (NLU) to recognize the intent of the text.
 Chatbots.

+Route 53 attributes enableDnsHostnames and enableDnsSupport are set to “TRUE” by default and are needed for VPC resources to query Route 53 zone entries.

+For ELB, Cloudfront and S3, always use a Type A Record with an Alias and finally, for RDS, always use the CNAME Record with no Alias.

+To use a certificate with Elastic Load Balancing for the same site (the same fully qualified domain name, or FQDN, or set of FQDNs) in a different Region, you must request a new certificate for each Region in which you plan to use it.
+To use an ACM certificate with Amazon CloudFront, you must request the certificate in the US East (N. Virginia) region.

 AWS Elemental MediaConnect is a high-quality transport service for live video.

 # Hybrid environment server management